Home > Pies, Tarts, and Crisps > Winter Citrus and Cream Oatmeal Tarts

 • Open the can of coconut milk, being careful not to shake it!
 The coconut cream solids will be at the top of the can.
 Scoop out the coconut solids into your chilled mixing bowl.

 • Add the honey lime juice (if using).
-Using a hand held mixer, beat the mixture starting on low speed to break up the coconut milk solids.
+Using a hand mixer, beat the mixture starting on low speed to break up the coconut milk solids.
 Then turn to high speed and beat until soft peaks form – about 3-5 minutes.
 Add additional honey and/or lime juice as needed to taste.

 • Note – You may have leftover whipped coconut cream.
 Store leftovers in an airtight container in the refrigerator for up to one week.